Crashr-io/contracts/doc/template.typ

 #let wp_offchain_architecture = [
 = Offchain Architecture

-The offchain architecture of the Crashr platform is designed to support the core functionalities of the marketplace, ensuring seamless and efficient trading operations.
-The offchain components play a crucial role in enhancing the user experience, providing real-time data processing, and enabling complex multi-asset trades.
-All offchain components are written in C\# using the .NET Framework.
+The offchain architecture of the Crashr platform is designed to support the main functionalities of the marketplace, making trading operations seamless and efficient.
+Offchain components are essential for enhancing user experience, providing real-time data processing, and allowing for complex multi-asset trades.
+All offchain parts are developed in C\# using the .NET Framework.

 == High Level Overview of Offchain Components